mrnkr/redux_toolkit/README.md

 ### `AsyncThunk` abstract class

 Again, no `createAsyncThunk` like in the original but an abstract class.
-Notice how I usually call abstract classes that I expect you to implement interfaces regardless of them being abstract classes in dart, well, in this case I expect you to extend.
 This is an application of the template method design pattern so I'll allow you to specify your operation that returns a `Future` by overriding the `run` method and I'll take care of dispatching actions as the state of your `Future` evolves.

 The next example shows a thunk that fetches a list of todos from the [JSON Placeholder API](https://jsonplaceholder.typicode.com) and transforms the json it receives into a model class.